vladbatushkov/gateway/src/rest-service/readme.md

 - Create `docker-compose.yml` file inside a `/workspace` folder.
 (One level up to the project root folder).

-- In future you will use this file to assemble all services
+> Note: Used to assemble all services.

 ```yml
 version: "3.6"